Agent Skills: Writing

 When starting a new writing project, create the directories:

-mkdir -p outlines drafts references scratch .claude
+mkdir -p outlines drafts references scratch .planning

 echo “scratch/” >> .gitignore